 Upon successfully completing Allegany College of Maryland's Physical Therapist Assistant Program, the student will have been exposed to a comprehensive curriculum plan consisting of a series of didactic and clinical learning experiences needed for entry-level preparedness.
-Phase I would have included General Education courses including English, Math, Anatomy & Physiology, Speech, Psychology, Medical Terminology, and Physical Education.
-Phase II would have included all of the career specific course work such as Introduction to PTA, Pathology, Modalities, Procedures, Principles of Rehabilitation, Kinesiology Therapeutic Exercise, and clinical/fieldwork coursework.
+Phase I would have included General Education courses including English, Math, Anatomy & Physiology, Speech, Psychology, Medical Terminology, and Introduction to PTA.
+Phase II would have included all of the career specific course work such as Procedures, Pathology, Modalities, Principles of Rehabilitation, Kinesiology Therapeutic Exercise, and clinical/fieldwork coursework.